• Session No.53 Analysis and modeling of Driver Behavior (OS)

 The previous report confirmed a correlation between collision avoidance emergency braking frequency per driving distance measured by elderly drivers' dashcams and their safe driving ability.
 This report compares collision avoidance emergency braking frequencies in the Nagoya and Tsukuba regions, which have different driving environments.
 Since the frequency was lower in the Tsukuba region, we propose a method for evaluation using collision avoidance emergency braking frequency adjusted for driving speed.

-Estimation of Driving Style Based on Eye Tracking During Autonomous Driving
+Estimation of Driving Style Based on Eye Tracking during Autonomous Driving

 Yuki Mekata (Kanagawa University)